ApplehatDot/SNEK_GL/README.md

 To compile the project yourself, read <a href="https://github.com/ApplehatDot/SNEK/blob/main/docs%2FCOMPILE.md">COMPILE.md</a>

-SNEK works from Windows 98 to Windows 11, aswell on ReactOS and Whistler 2419
+SNEK works from Windows ~98~ 2000 RTM to Windows 11, aswell on ReactOS and Whistler 2419; on both architectures - x86, x64

 |Minimal Requirements:|
 |-------------|